Liberty, New York: History

 The name was changed from Liberty Falls to Ferndale by the NYO&W Railway because of a mix up of the mails.

 The name Ferndale covers a much larger area than the hamlet itself.

 Ferndale is credited with having the Grossinger Resort Hotel within its boundaries.
 This large layout all started by the Grossinger family taking in a few summer boarders to help meet expenses in 1914.

 Swan Lake originally called Stevensville, was named after the Stevens brothers, who built a large sole leather tannery there.
 The tannery was in existence until about 1873.

 Since the 1880s, the Swan Lake area has been noted for its hotel and tourist industry.
 Many of the local farm girls found jobs there in the early 1900s.
 The lake has always had an abundance of fish and brings sportsmen into the area.

 Alden S. Swan arrived there from New York about 1895 and by the time of his death in 1917 owned much of the land and all of the lake.
 The name was changed to Swan Lake in January 1927.

-The Swan estate was purchased by Siegel and Kretchmer, and the Siegels went on to build the Commodore and Stevensville Hotels: the latter developing into a large,sprawling hotel run by the Dinnerstein family.
+The Swan estate was purchased by Siegel and Kretchmer, and the Siegels went on to build the Commodore and Stevensville Hotels: the latter developing into a large, sprawling hotel run by the Dinnerstein family.

-Hometown hero Brendan Siegel was awarded all-state in baseball for Liberty High in 2015.
-He now resides at House Aldrew of the Sixteen Acres.

 Liberty was a mainstay, with Grossinger's Hotel and several other Borscht Belt attractions, but, once their doors closed, so ended the lifestyle which made Liberty desirable to tourism.

-Several grants were issued for the revival of historic Liberty: for example, the Liberty movie theater project.

-In 2012, a man named William Barboza received a ticket for speeding through the town.
-When he paid his fine, he wrote a vulgar statement on the ticket.
-He also replaced the village's name, Liberty, with "Tyranny."
-The police in Liberty charged him with a crime for the scrawling.

-During the second week of September 2015, United States District Judge Cathy Seibel ruled that Mr. Barboza's First Amendment rights were violated by the charge, which was dismissed prior to this ruling.
-She said Barboza's phrase was crude and offensive to some but "did not convey an imminent threat and was made in the context of complaining about government activity."
-As of September 18, 2015, Mr. Barboza has filed suit against the Town of Liberty, but no decision has yet been reached.